JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 What Chemicals Should I Put in My Pool When Closing?

 As those warmer summer temperatures start to fade away, it’s time to think about closing your pool for the off-season.
-If the winterising process is on your mind and at the top of your do-to list, one of your main priorities is likely what swimming pool chemicals you need to help get the job done.
+If the winterising process is on your mind and at the top of your do-to list, one of your main priorities is likely what swimming pool chemicals you need to close your pool for the winter.
+Here’s a guide to the essential things you should do to closing your pool:

 Aside from adding the right chemicals to the water, there are a couple of other key maintenance tasks you’ll need to perform when closing.
 Following a thorough winterising checklist will help ensure your kit is in good condition when you open back up in spring.